 The Pumas (Year 6) Miss Woodruff

 We hope that your children will settle quickly into Year 6 and their final year at primary school and enjoy getting to know us and learning alongside old and new friends.
 We have an exciting year ahead of us with many mysterious and challenging topics which we know the children will relish.
-In our class the children will be supported with their learning by Mr Hewlett.
+In our class the children will be supported with their learning by Mrs Kent.

 Please do not hesitate to come and see us if you have any concerns at all about your child’s progress or happiness at school.
 You can make an appointment at the beginning or end of the school day.

 Miss Woodruff (Class Teacher)

 This unit is based on the idea of robots and machines taking control of humans.
 Pupils will explore the idea of control through study of electricity and robot machines.

 Throughout the unit, pupils will imagine they are the victims of a disaster and they have to choose items that will aid their survival.
 This will then lead to a discussion about disasters and the work of various aid agencies around the world.
 The theme is supported and developed throughout all subject areas.
 In English pupils will examine a report on extreme weather and sea conditions that the world has recently experienced such as hurricanes, tsunamis and freak floods.